If you are traveling to Costa Rica, you might hear people telling you things like:

 The Costa Rican police force is generally very nice to foreigners.
 You don’t have to be worried about them shooting you for no reason or immediately suspecting you for doing something illegal.

 Don’t be nervous to talk to them since it is their job to help.
-And they do a great job upholding the positive reputation of Costa Ricans being friendly people.
+They do a great job upholding the positive reputation of Costa Ricans being friendly people.

 When we were watching the sunset up in the hill of Tamarindo, the police came to give us the pamphlets.